-Presentation is the key to any professional activity and if there’s one place to make yourself shine, it’s on your profile page.
+Presentation is the key to any professional activity and if there’s one place to make yourself shine on 99designs, it’s on your profile page.
 Our goal at 99designs is to create the ultimate professional nexus between designers and businesses.

 The profile is often your first chance to impress clients searching for designers to invite to contests or 1-to-1 projects – and we’ll be the first to admit that the old designer profiles didn’t provide enough freedom in this regard.
 That’s why we’re so excited to improve your experience with more personality, customization and communication than ever before.